 Calibration of laboratory equipment shall be verified prior to their use.

-Tools and test equipment that is modified and used in a new application shall be re-verified according to 5.3.2a to 5.3.2d.
+Tools and test equipment that is modified and used in a new application shall be re-verified according to requirements 5.3.2a to 5.3.2d.

 Test facilities, tools and instrumentation shall be designed to avoid adverse effects on the qualification objectives.